btheodorezhang/btheodorezhang.github.io/_pages/about.md

 My research
 ======

+My current research interests is on multi-messenger astrophysics, especially on ultra-high-energy cosmic rays (UHECRs), high-energy neutrinos, and very-high-energy (VHE) gamma-rays.

+I am also working for the GRAND300 project, and I will contribute to the design of a conventional ground array (i.e., array of water-Cherenkov detectors) for hybrid detection of the extensive air showers.

 ## Theory
 ------
-I am working on multi-messenger astrophysics, especially on ultra-high-energy cosmic rays (UHECRs), high-energy neutrinos, and very-high-energy (VHE) gamma-rays

 ### Project: The origin and composition of UHECRs